Sore mouth due to chemotherapy

 • tell your doctor if your child is having trouble with their teeth

-• keep lips moist by using creams often, including after brushing.
-Creams such as lanolin and soft paraffin will protect against drying and chapping
+• keep lips moist by using creams often, including after brushing - creams such as lanolin and soft paraffin will protect against drying and chapping

-When is mouth soreness likely to happen?
+When is mouth soreness likely to happen during my child's cancer treatment?

-What about eating and drinking?
+What about eating and drinking during my child's cancer treatment?

 If your child can't tell you their mouth is sore, these are the signs to look for: